Florida State has sued the ACC, setting the stage for a fight to leave over revenue concerns

-The Florida State sued the Atlantic Coast Conference on Friday, challenging a contract that binds the school to the league for the next 12 years and creating a potential path to leave without paying more than $500 million in penalties.
+Florida State sued the Atlantic Coast Conference on Friday, challenging a contract that binds the school to the league for the next 12 years with more than $500 million in penalties for leaving and taking the first step in a lengthy and uncertain process toward a potential exit.

 “I believe this board has been left no choice but to challenge the legitimacy of the ACC grant of rights and its severe withdrawal penalties,” Florida State Board of Trustees chairman Peter Collins said during a trustees meeting to approve the legal action.